rshuhuachen/ms_epi_effort/README.md

 ### Whole genome bisulphite sequencing

 The pipeline executed for the single WGBS sample can be found here <https://github.com/rshuhuachen/wgbs_grouse>.
 The data used can be found on NCBI at XXX.
+The processed intermediate datafile to produce the figure (Supplementary Figure 1) can be found in `results/wgbs/`

 ## Scripts